DerwenAI/ERKG/article/draft.md

 You can run from Docker containers available as source on GitHub or images on [Docker Hub](https://hub.docker.com/u/senzing), or develop code using [API bindings](https://docs.senzing.com/) for Java and Python.

 A motto at the company is "We see transmissions, not cars."
-To be clear, everything about this technology is laser-focused on providing speed, accuracy, and throughput for the best quality entity resolution available -- connecting the right data to the right person, in real time.
+To be clear, everything about this technology is laser-focused on providing speed, accuracy, and throughput for the best quality ER available -- connecting the right data to the right person, in real time.
 For details about the company, see the ["Senzing AI: A New Era"](https://senzing.com/senzing-ai-video/).
-For deep-dives into how Senzing _entity resolution_ works, see these two techincal overview articles:
+For deep-dives into how Senzing _entity resolution_ works, see these two technical overview articles:

   - ["Principle-Based Entity Resolution Explained"](https://senzing.com/principle-based-ER)
   - ["Entity Resolution Capabilities to Consider"](https://senzing.com/er-capabilities)